macabdul9/pytorch-is-all-you-need/README.md

 ![alt text](assets/pytorch.png)

-This repository has deep learning turtorials from basic to some advanced level, implemented using [PyTorch](https://pytorch.org/) and [PyTorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning) (ocasionally).
-This work is mostly inspired by [Alfredo Canziani's](https://github.com/Atcold) [pytorch-Deep-Learning](https://github.com/Atcold/pytorch-Deep-Learning) and [Yunjey Choi's](https://github.com/yunjey) [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial)
+This repository has deep learning tutorials from basic to some advanced level, implemented using [PyTorch](https://pytorch.org/) and [PyTorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning) (occasionally).
+This work is mostly inspired by [Alfredo Canziani's](https://github.com/Atcold) [pytorch-Deep-Learning](https://github.com/Atcold/pytorch-Deep-Learning) and [Yunjey Choi's](https://github.com/yunjey) [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial).
+The code in this repository is more readable and beginner friendly and often have useful descriptive comments.

-- Feel free to create Issues and PR's I will be glad to respond
+Feel free to create Issue/PR, I will be glad to collaborate

-To-do:

-# Table of Content
+# Table of Contents

 ## Difficulty Level